 Hypervolemia: types, causes, symptoms and treatment.
 Hypervolemia.
 What you need to know about excess fluid in the body Pulmonary hypervolemia

-The thyroid gland is essential for the functioning of the body.
-With her participation, the metabolism takes place, iodine is produced, and bone tissue grows.
-Under the influence of various factors, diseases of the thyroid gland are becoming more common.
+The thyroid gland is important in the functioning of the body.
+With its participation, metabolism occurs, iodine is produced, and growth occurs. bone.
+Under the influence of various factors, thyroid diseases are becoming increasingly common.

 Hypovolemia is a disease that occurs due to large blood loss and disruption of the thyroid gland.
-Its dimensions correspond to the parameters of 20-40-20 mm, but the organ depends on body weight and changes in volume at certain stages of life: it increases during pregnancy, puberty and decreases upon reaching old age.
+Its dimensions correspond to the parameters 20-40-20 mm, but the organ depends on body weight and changes in volume at certain stages of life: it increases during pregnancy, puberty and decreases upon reaching old age.

 Signs

-The clinical manifestations of hypovolemia are determined by its type.
+Clinical manifestations of hypovolemia are determined by its type.

 The main symptoms of normocythemic hypovolemia: